 How can we ensure “being good” and “being kind” are part of their spirit for a lifetime?

 10 Ways to Teach Kindness to Children

 There are sensitive periods for social and emotional intelligence.
 Levine's Teach Your Children Well is a great place to start to get an idea about what is going on in a child's brain and how you can respond to that particular stage of development.

-You will come get to truly know a child's personality through observation.
+You will come to get to truly know a child's personality through observation.
 Watch him with other people and as he journeys on his own.
-That way, you can cater your interactions and responses to that specific child.
+That way, you can cater to your interactions and responses to that specific child.
 Intervening too soon can be detrimental.

 Allow the child to lead his own learning.
 Guide the child as he explores the world at his own pace.
 Encourage questions.
 Ask questions.
 Point out how his behavior impacts others whether positive or negative.

 Respect the Child

 Don't be a dictator.
 A child being told what to do is less likely to “do” and to “embrace” that act.